St Peter's College, Saltley: Notable players

-The College was considered a nursery of footballing talent, relying strictly on "science" and avoiding charging, with players such as Thomas Slaney of Stoke City F.C., John Brodie, George Copley, Tom Bryan (later of Wednesbury Strollers and Aston Villa), and champion sprinter Charles Johnstone all went through the College.
+The College was considered a nursery of footballing talent, relying strictly on "science" and avoiding charging, with players such as Thomas Slaney of Stoke City, John Brant Brodie of Wolverhampton Wanderers, George Copley, Tom Bryan (later of Wednesbury Strollers and Aston Villa), and champion sprinter Charles Johnstone all went through the College.

 The most famous college player however was Teddy Johnson, who earned a cap for England in 1880, while captain of the College.

 The College also provided players to the Birmingham FA representative side, such as Rutherford and Goodyear, who played in the matches against the London Football Association in 1878, and Johnson represented the Birmingham FA in the "junior international" against Scotland in 1880.